mrmonkington/gn-django/README.rst

 Getting Started
 ---------------

-To use gn-django in a django project, just install it with pip in a >=python3.5
+To use gn-django in a django project, just install it with pip in a python3.5 (or greater)
 virtualenv:

 ``pip install git+ssh://git@github.com/gamernetwork/gn-django.git``